-- after each reinflation or readjustment of the pressure of one of the tyres; - when the standard tyre pressure needs to be changed to adapt to usage conditions (empty, carrying a load, motorway driving, etc.); - after changing a wheel; - after using the tyre inflation kit; - after swapping a wheel (however, this practice is not recommended).
+- when the standard tyre pressure needs to be changed to adapt to usage conditions (empty, carrying a load, motorway driving, etc.); - after changing a wheel.

 It should always be done after checking the tyre pressure of all four tyres when cold.